 Many of you will have scars and stretch marks, each marking an amazing victory of some sort: weight loss, muscle gain, pregnancy, childbirth, maybe even life-saving surgery.
 Physically, our bodies go through a lot!
 If they survive and even thrive, well then that's a pretty awesome body if you ask me!
 So why starve it?
 Why should you cover it up in shame on a beach?

-We need to eat for health and performance in our hectic lives, not for fast weight loss.
+We need to eat well for health and performance in our hectic lives, not for fast weight loss.
 We need to work out for strength and even stress relief, not flat stomachs and gaps in between our thighs.
 We need to relax on our holidays instead of worrying every five minutes about what we look like!

 Let's just stop caring about whether we're 'bikini ready'.
 That's not even a real thing, magazines made it all up to sell you products and diet plans.
 Even gyms caught on to it in the pursuit of selling memberships in any month of the year that isn't January.
 It's hot on that beach you know, get your clothes off, put your sun cream on and have fun!
 It's only for a few days a year after all.
 Heck, even go to the shops near your hotel wearing just your swimwear, there's nothing more liberating than buying food and sun cream in what is basically underwear.